Bradbury & Co. Singer

 So-All Serial No. 3692.

-This is an early version of the So-All probably made in 1891.
-It has a plain steel needle head and the cloth plate is polished cast iron, - on later versions both these were jappaned.
-The machine was unusual inthat it used the needle to draw the material across the cloth plate rather than the more common four motion feed hence the unusually wide needle head.
+This is an early version of the So-All made in 1889.
+It has a plain steel needle head and the cloth plate is polished cast iron, on later versions the cloth plate was jappaned.

 Varley